Frequently Asked Questions

 My diluent is missing for microbiology specimens.
 What should I do?

 Do not delay testing for cultures.
-The sample swab may be used directly to inoculate primary culture plates or media.
-Alternatively, 0.5 mL of any enriched media broth can be used for reconstitution.
-Saline can also be used for paddle dip kits such as Uricult.
+The sample swab may be moistened with enriched media broth or sterile saline and used directly to inoculate primary culture plates or media.
+Sterile saline may also be used for paddle dip kits such as Uricult.

 Testing & Reporting Questions: